Jessica Crisp

 Jessica Crisp (born 19 September 1969) is an Australian windsurfer currently living in Sydney, Australia.
 She represented Australia at the 1984 Los Angeles Olympics when windsurfing was a demonstration sport.
 In 1993 and 1994 she won the Professional Windsurfers Association world title.
 She then represented Australia at the 2000 Sydney, 2004 Athens, 2008 Beijing and 2012 London Olympic Games.
-She is an Australian Institute of Sport scholarship holder.
+She was an Australian Institute of Sport scholarship holder.

+In 2024 Crisp was inducted into the Australian Sailing Hall of Fame.